tapis-project/documentation/source/technical/meta.rst

 Collection
 ----------
-The Collection resource allows requests for managing and querying json documents.
+The Collection resource allows requests for managing and querying json documents within a MongoDB collection.

 **Create Collection**

+You can create a new collection of documents by specifying a collection name under a specific database. /v3/meta/{db}/{collection}

 With pySDK operation:

 .. code-block:: plaintext

-        $ t.meta.createCollection
+        $ t.meta.createCollection()

 With CURL: